Helium314/HeliBoard/README.md

 * Make use of the `.com` key in URL fields (currently only available for tablets)
   * With language-dependent TLDs
 * Internal cleanup (a lot of over-complicated and convoluted code)
-* (optionally?) move toolbar key pinning to a setting, so long press actions on unpinned toolbar keys are available
+* optionally move toolbar key pinning to a setting, so long press actions on unpinned toolbar keys are available
 * [Bug fixes](https://github.com/Helium314/HeliBoard/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 __What will _not_ be added:__